Muzietto/es6-lambda-calculus/README.md

     def ONE = SUCC ZERO
     def TWO = SUCC ONE = SUCC (SUCC ZERO)

-ok, now we need to define SUCC; we just decide to pick
+ok, now we need to define `SUCC`; we just decide to pick

+    def SUCC = λn.(PAIR FALSE n)

+or, in other words...

     SUCC n = PAIR FALSE n

 these picks for `ZERO` and `SUCC` are just two of the infinite possibilities; they just happen to be simple and powerful enough to start our conversation.
 Actually Church ended up with [less simple yet (a lot) more powerful definitions](https://en.wikipedia.org/wiki/Church_encoding).

-    def ONE = SUCC ZERO = PAIR FALSE IDENTITY def TWO = SUCC ONE = PAIR FALSE (PAIR FALSE IDENTITY) def THREE = SUCC TWO = PAIR FALSE (PAIR FALSE (PAIR FALSE IDENTITY))
+    def ONE = SUCC ZERO = PAIR FALSE IDENTITY  // rem ZERO = IDENTITY def TWO = SUCC ONE = PAIR FALSE (PAIR FALSE IDENTITY) def THREE = SUCC TWO = PAIR FALSE (PAIR FALSE (PAIR FALSE IDENTITY))